biostar-dev/g-sdk/docs/_tutorials/quick/master/install.md

 ### Tenant certificate

 The master gateway is designed to support multi-tenant systems.
-Each tenant should have its own tenant certificate to connect to the master gateway.
+Each tenant should have its own certificate to connect to the master gateway.
 You can create a tenant certificate using __-ct__ option as follows.
 For the usage of the tenant certificate, refer to the quick start guide of your language.

 ```
 master_gateway -ct